×

 Click connect to have our partner, Brian, contact you via e-mail and/or phone.

 "Milan is an attractive destination for expats due to its vibrant culture, excellent job opportunities, and high quality of life.
 The city is home to some of the world's most renowned fashion houses, art galleries, and museums, making it a great place to explore and experience the best of Italian culture.
 Additionally, Milan is a major business hub, offering a wide range of job opportunities in finance, technology, and other industries.
 Finally, the city boasts a high quality of life, with excellent public transportation, a variety of housing options, and a wide range of recreational activities.
-All of these factors make Milan an attractive destination for expats looking to experience the best of Italian culture and lifestyle," commented one expat living in Milan.
+All of these factors make Milan an attractive destination for expats looking to experience the best of Italian culture and lifestyle," commented one expat who moved to Milan.

 How are healthcare services Milan?